 Success rates also vary significantly between AI and IVF.

 Obviously, with IVF there is a greater chance of achieving pregnancy because the 3 or 5-day old embryo already developed is introduced into the uterus.
-The only thing that should occur naturally in the woman is implantation.
+The only thing that has to occur naturally in the woman is implantation.

-Next, we are going to comment on the birth rates achieved in both techniques depending on the age of the woman, according to the latest data published by the National Health Service (NHS) and Human Fertilisation & Embryology Authority:
+Next, we are going to comment on the birth rates achieved in both techniques depending on the age of the woman, according to the latest data published by the Spanish Fertility Society (SEF) for the year 2022.

 As you can see from the figures, age is a very important factor when deciding on an assisted reproduction technique.
 However, these values also depend to a great extent on the cause of sterility.